Experimental measurements of the granular density of modes via impact: Introduction

-In this paper, we present a novel approach to exciting the granular material so that the granular density of modes can be found using the spectrum of the velocity autocorrelation function.
+Drawing from the work of Refs.~\cite{Owens2013,Brzinski2018}, we propose a method to excite vibrational modes in a granular material for the purpose of measuring the granular density of modes with the VACF method.
 Our method excites the vibrational modes using a small impact on top of the granular material.
 This impact will create a pulse containing a wide spectrum of frequencies.
 The range of frequencies in a pulse is inversely proportional to the width of the pulse, with an infinitesimal pulse having a flat spectrum.
 This wide injection of frequencies will allow the granular material to vibrate more strongly at its natural resonances and attenuate signals that are not resonant with the natural modes of the system.
-This will effectively produce quasi-thermal vibrations among the grains.

-This method is functionally very similar to the white noise excitation used in~\cite{Owens2013}; however, generating an impact is experimentally simple, leading to an improved technique that can be more broadly applied.
-Our results show that this technique yields a density of states that is consistent with the prior work in that the system has an excess of low frequency modes as the jamming transition is approached.
-Additionally, we are able to identify several peaks in the density of modes that shift with pressure (distance from the jamming transition).